dimitropoulos/flux/site/faq.md

 Now restart fluxd to re-read the k8s secret (if it is running):

 `kubectl delete $(kubectl get pod -o name -l name=flux)`

+### Can I run Flux with readonly Git access?

+Yes.
+You can use the `--git-readonly=true` command line argument.
+The Helm chart exposes this as `git.readonly`.

+Although this is enough to prevent Flux from writing to your repository, you can also provide a readonly SSH key.
+On GitHub this is accomplished by leaving the `Allow write access` box unchecked when you configure the deploy key.

 ### How do I use a private git host (or one that's not github.com, gitlab.com, bitbucket.org, or dev.azure.com)?